jigang-duan/Move-iOS/Move App/Pods/SwiftyBeaver/README.md

 // use custom format and set console output to short time, log level & message console.format = "$DHH:mm:ss$d $L $M"
+// or use this for JSON output: console.format = "$J"

 // add the destinations to SwiftyBeaver log.addDestination(console)